sjd69/Applied_Cryptography/phase5-init/reports/phase5-writeup.md

 To prevent a DoS attack flood of bad responses to the puzzle, after three failed attempts the requests from that IP address will be blocked by the Group Server for 5 minutes.

 ### Justification
 Allowing only one client to be logged into a user account at one time places restrictions on using valid login user name and private keys to flood the server with requests.
 A challenge-response puzzle will limit the rate at which automated requests can be sent.
 This countermeasure can be used to mitigate this DoS attack becuase clients are assumed to have approximately similar computational ability, and the puzzles are efficiently generated on the server end.
+After three failed attempts we are placing a 5 minute lockout which further rate limits automated login requests.

 ![alt text](T8RateLimiting.png)
 ![alt text](T8PuzzleDiagramLegit.png)